saysayani11/NGS_Ecoli_bl21/README.md

 # Statement of Problem

-# Gene Annotation Transfer
 # Installing & Using MAUVE for Genome Alignment

 MAUVE is a multiple genome alignment tool that is hosted at the [Darling Lab](https://darlinglab.org/mauve/mauve.html) at the University of Technology Sydney.
-It is no longer maintained but remains freely available for users.
+It is no longer maintained but remains to be freely available for users.
 A basic requirement for Mauve is Java version 1.4 or later (so, make sure Java is up and set to path!).
 Mauve is available for download on Windows, Linux, and Mac OS X 10.7+ at [Mauve's page](https://darlinglab.org/mauve/download.html).
 Follow through the instructions and it should be easy to set up Mauve.

 Here's a summary of how I would usually do it on my Ubuntu 22.04 workstation: